Professional Bull Riders: History

-Since 2020, the PBR has held Cowboys for a Cause; an event that features sponsored teams of three bull riders competing against each other in a winner-take-all format while donating money to charitable causes.
-During its first two years, the event took place on the launch deck of the USS Lexington in Corpus Christi, Texas and was held in conjunction with the Air Force Reserve to support military causes in Texas.
-The 2020 event took place in the autumn, after the conclusion of that year’s PBR World Finals, while the one in 2021 took place on Labor Day Weekend.
+From 2020 through 2022, the PBR held Cowboys for a Cause; an event that featured sponsored teams of three bull riders competing against each other in a winner-take-all format while donating money to charitable causes.
+During its first two years, the event took place on the launch deck of the USS Lexington in Corpus Christi, Texas, and was held in conjunction with the Air Force Reserve to support military causes in Texas.
+The 2020 event took place in the autumn, after the conclusion of that year's PBR World Finals, while the one in 2021 took place on Labor Day Weekend.
 The 2022 edition took place at King Ranch in Kingsville, Texas, also during Labor Day Weekend and donations from that event went towards conservation and sustainability efforts across Texas.
 A donation to the Texas and Southwestern Cattle Raisers Association was also included and the money was to be distributed to multiple local and rural fire departments that helped landowners fight wildfires across Texas earlier in the year.